-- 13. Construction Trailer Permits.
+13. Construction Trailer Permits.
 Contractors who need parking for storage of materials or supplies may purchase a permit for \$70.00 per month.
-The construction trailers will be stored at a designated location off main campus. - 14.
-Reserved Space Permits (RS).
+The construction trailers will be stored at a designated location off main campuson Campus.

+14. Reserved Space Permits (RS).
 The Chancellor, through his/her delegated administrative officers, may issue a reserved space permit to a person, department, or school.
-Job duties and other functions associated with employment shall be considered in determining whether a reserved space permit is appropriate (e.g., area directors required to live in residence
+Job duties and other functions associated with employment shall be considered in determining whether a reserved space permit is appropriate (e.g., area directors required to live in residence halls).

-- halls).
 The cost of the permit and space shall be as defined in Section 3-4.
 Reserved spaces assigned to departments are for use by visitors / patients to the department only.
 Use of these permits by departmental employees is prohibited.
-Should reserved space abuse occur, the Department of Public SafetyTransportation and Parking reserves the right to revoke the department's reserved space permits. - 15.
-Bicycle Permits.
+Should reserved space abuse occur, the Department of Transportation and Parking reserves the right to revoke the department's reserved space permits.

+15. Bicycle Permits.
 Students and employees of the University and UNC Hospitals are required to display a bicycle parking permit.
 A bicycle registrant will be issued a free, five-year bicycle permit to be affixed as a sticker to the bicycle frame as described in Section 4-3.
-Bicycle permits are not transferable. - 16.
-Park and Ride (CAP) Permits.
-Park and Ride lots are designated for University employees and students commuting to campus by parking their Vehicles away from the main campus and using transit services to reach main campus.
-Persons parking in Park and Ride lots shall register in the Commuter Alternative Program (CAP)Park and Ride program and display a Park and Ride (CAPPR) permit in their Vehicle.
-The pricing for Park and Ride (CAPPR) permits is set forth in Section 3-4.
+Bicycle permits are not transferable.

+16. Park and Ride Permits.
+Park and Ride lots are designated for University employees and students commuting to campusMain Campus by parking their Vehicles away from the main campusMain Campus and using transit services to reach main campusMain Campus.
+Persons parking in Park and Ride lots shall register in the Park and Ride program and display a Park and Ride (PR) permit in their Vehicle.
+The pricing for Park and Ride (PR) permits is set forth in Section 3-4.
 Window sticker permits are to be affixed to the lower right-hand side of the front windshield.

 Employees with a primary worksite located adjacent to a Park and Ride lot will not be eligible to utilize a Park and Ride lot as proximate worksite parking.
-Park and Ride lots are for use by those taking advantage of transit for their daily commute to main campus and not meant as primary parking for those working adjacent to the lot.
+Park and Ride lots are for use by those taking advantage of transit for their daily commute to main campusMain Campus and not meant as primary parking for those working adjacent to the lot.

 17. Night Parking (NP) Permits.
 The Chancellor, through his/her delegated administrative officers, may issue night parking permits.
 The "NP" permit will entitle the holder to park in designated NP parking zones from 5:00 p.m. to 7:30 a.m., Monday through Friday.
-The pricing for night parking permits is set forth in Section 3-4.
-For parking zones marked as both an NP zone and as a daytime zone or CAPPR zone, the daytime and CAPPR parking permits will still be honored and remain valid after 5:00 p.m. (subject to Section 3-5).
+For parking zones marked as both an NP zone and as a daytime zone or PR zone, the daytime and PR parking permits will still be honored and remain valid after 5:00 p.m. (subject to Section 3-5).